XDR Python SDK Examples๐

-The following example performs a search of alerts using the query language and returns a number of common fields of interest.
-This query example returns High/Critical alerts that were created within the earliest/latest timeframe that have not received feedback yet.
+The following example performs a search of detections using the query language and returns a number of common fields of interest.
+This query example returns High/Critical detections that were created within the earliest/latest timeframe that have not received feedback yet.

 Note